-But there's an art to it.
-There are a few metals that really don't go together, and some look better together than alone.
-Let's go over them!
+Mixing metals is an art.
+There are some metals that really don't go together, and some look better together than alone.

-Undertones are SO CRITICAL when choosing metal finishes, paint colors, and basically any material.
-If you have no idea what I’m talking about, an undertone is the color underneath the color you’re looking at.
+Undertones are critical when choosing metal finishes, paint colors, and basically any material.
+An undertone is the color underneath the color you’re looking at.
 Gray is a great example.
-Have you ever picked a gray paint and put it on a wall and it turned lavender?
+Have you ever picked up a gray paint and put it on a wall and it turned lavender?
 That means it has a purple undertone.
 Or did it turn greenish?
-Yes, a green undertone is the culprit.
+Yes, a green undertone is to blame.
 Almost every material has some kind of undertone that you need to recognize.

 Warm undertones can be found in brushed brass, gold, polished nickel, brushed nickel, and copper.